 How to Make Lamb and Leek Curry

-- Heat the oil in a large frying pan, add the garlic, onions and leeks and fry for a few minutes until starting to brown and soften.
+- Heat the oil in a large frying pan, add the garlic, onions and leeks and fry for a few minutes until it starts to brown and soften.

 - Add your garlic, curry leaves and spices and continue to heat for a further few minutes, make sure to stir continuously.

 - Add your lamb and heat until the meat has browned all over.
 Stir the mixture well so the meat gets fully coated in the spices.